ArPiRobot/arpirobot.github.io/docs/guide/programming/actions.md

 Driving both a square and a triangle can be accomplished using two basic actions.
 First, the robot needs to be able to drive a straight line.
 Second, it needs to be able to rotate.
 These two actions can be repeated as many times as necessary to drive the desired shape.

-Ideally, driving a straight line would be done using encoders on the robot to drive some specific distance and rotation would use a gyroscope to rotate to some angle, however for the sake of simplicity, time will be used instead in this section (later the actions will be adapted to use distance and angle instead of time).
-This means that instead of an action that drives some number inches we will have an action that drives for some amount of time.
+Ideally, driving a straight line would be done using encoders on the robot to drive some specific distance and rotation would use a gyroscope to rotate to some angle, however for the sake of simplicity, time will be used instead in this section.
+This means that instead of an action that drives some number of inches we will have an action that drives for some amount of time.
 For rotation, it will rotate for some amount of time. *Timed driving is not a precise way to create shapes.
 You may need to change some times (especially for the rotations) to drive the correct shape.
 The code in this section will behave differently on different robots.*

 ### Drive Time Action